COMP122/comp122-f24/reference/TAC_transformation.md

 Notice the following
   1. {var}, a control variable for the `switch` statement, has been introduced
   1. the evaluation of {var} has placed into the {init} section
-  1. {split}, a label associated with the `switch` statment, has been introduced
+  1. {split}, a label associated with the `switch` statement, has been introduced
   1. for each `case` block
      - the required `break` statement has the explicit {split} label included
      - begins with `mips.next()`
      - ends with `mips.merge()`
   1. the operand to both `mips.next()` and `mips.merge()` is the value of the next case block or `default`

 In the Java program, the `mips.next()` and `mips.merge()` methods are effectively comments.
-But these methods are important to include to cleary denoted the semantics of the `switch` statement and to perfrom the transliteration into MIPS.
+But these methods are important to include to clearly denoted the semantics of the `switch` statement and to perform the transliteration into MIPS.

 ## Algorithm: switch statement --> TAC Transformation